2020 United States gubernatorial elections: Utah

 Two and a half-term incumbent Republican Gary Herbert was eligible for re-election in 2020, as Utah does not have gubernatorial term limits.
 However, he announced shortly after being re-elected in 2016 that he would not run for a third full term.
-Lieutenant Governor Spencer Cox defeated multiple other high-profile Republicans in the competitive Republican primary on June 30 including former governor Jon Huntsman Jr., Speaker of the Utah House of Representatives Greg Hughes, and former Chairman of the Utah Republican Party Thomas Wright.
-Cox's running mate for Lieutenant Governor was Utah Senator from the 7th district, Deidre Henderson.
+Lieutenant Governor Spencer Cox defeated multiple other high-profile Republicans in the competitive Republican primary on June 30 including former governor Jon Huntsman Jr., Speaker of the Utah House of Representatives Greg Hughes, and former chairman of the Utah Republican Party Thomas Wright.
+Cox's running mate for lieutenant governor was Utah senator from the 7th district, Deidre Henderson.
 Meanwhile, University of Utah law professor Christopher Peterson won an overwhelming majority of delegates at the Utah Democratic Convention, immediately awarding him with the Democratic nomination alongside his running mate, community organizer Karina Brown.
 During the general election campaign, an advertisement featuring Cox and Peterson together calling for unity went viral.
 Cox won in a landslide, outperforming national Republicans in the state.

 Vermont

 Two-term incumbent Republican Phil Scott confirmed he was seeking a third term in 2020.
 However, he did not campaign due to the COVID-19 pandemic, the handling of which awarded Scott with a 75% approval rating in the summer.
 Scott was re-elected with 55% of the vote in 2018.
-Scott is a heavy critic of President Donald Trump, who holds a net negative 39% disapproval rating in the Green Mountain State.
+Scott is a heavy critic of President Donald Trump, who holds a net negative 39% disapproval rating in Vermont.
 He is one of the last remaining liberal Republican politicians with center-left political leanings, and remains an outlier in the otherwise staunchly Democratic state.
 Primary elections were held on August 11.
 Scott defeated multiple challengers in the Republican primary, the most prominent of which was lawyer and pastor John Klar.
 Lieutenant Governor David Zuckerman defeated former education secretary Rebecca Holcombe in the Democratic primary.
 He also defeated Cris Ericson and Boots Wardinski in the Vermont Progressive Party primary, despite only being recognized as a write-in candidate.
-Zuckerman was endorsed by U.S. Senator from Vermont Bernie Sanders, the most popular senator amongst his constituents in the country.
+Zuckerman was endorsed by U.S. senator from Vermont Bernie Sanders, the most popular senator amongst his constituents in the country.
 Zuckerman chose to run under the Progressive Party ballot line in the general election, listing the Democratic Party as a secondary nomination, utilizing Vermont's electoral fusion system.
 Despite Vermont being one of the most heavily Democratic states in the nation with a partisan voting index of D+15, Scott won reelection in a landslide because of his widespread popularity and focus on local issues.
 Scott has also been praised for his handling of the COVID-19 pandemic.
 Zuckerman had also made past comments perceived as being anti-vaccination.